 day 4 | Fure – Sangalle

-Sangalle seems to be one of the most polarising locations in the canyon.
+Sangalle seems to be one of the most polarising locations on the Colca Canyon tour.
 It seemed everyone in Arequipa believed it was too touristy and warned us not to visit.
 I’ll let you decide for yourself.
-But hiking into what the locals call ‘The Oasis’ was like walking up to the gates of heaven after 4 days of hiking.
+But hiking into what the locals call ‘The Oasis’ was like walking up to the gates of heaven after 4 days of hiking the Colca Canyon.

 We started the morning early again with a 6:30 breakfast (pancakes yet again) and were on the road by 7.
 From here the hike is pretty easy.
 After 1.5 hours you’ll hit a road.
 Follow that road for 1 hour and as you’re walking you’ll be able to see the two paths down the canyon to Sangalle.
 Take the first path.
 It’s unsigned apart from a large rock, but if you miss it, you’ll have to walk all the to Malata (another 30 minutes)

 From this point it’s 1.5 hours down to Sangalle.
 Half way down there is a man selling supplies – water, Gatorade, beer etc. These are all at half the price of what it costs in Sangalle.
 And you’re about 30 mins away from ‘The Oasis’ so I’d recommend buying whatever you think you can carry.
-Finally you’ll reach the paradise of Sangalle!
+Finally, you’ll reach the paradise of Sangalle!
 Spend the afternoon lying by the pool and treat yourselves to a few cold beers/pisco sours in the evening.
+I have to say this was one of my favourite parts of our DIY Colca Canyon tour.
 We stayed at the second hostel, which was the best choice as there weren’t too many tourists and the food was filling and delicious.

 QUICK FACTS: DAILY BUDGET: $20USD + however many beers you have | HIKE TIME: 4 hours | HIKE LEVEL: Easy/medium